| Title: | Isolate-Detect Method for Multiple Change-Point Detection |

 If |

-is a one-dimensional, deterministic signal with abrupt structural
+data, is an one-dimensional, deterministic signal with abrupt structural

 value is calculated as follows.